momozahara/ElysiaJS-Sample/README.md

 #### Setup

-to run this project you are required to set the following environment for each project inside [apps](/apps) apps folder then run command `bun run dev`  `pnpm run dev` or whatever you are using then visit `http://localhost:3000`
+to run this project you are required to set the following environment for each project inside [apps](/apps) folder then run command `bun run dev`  `pnpm run dev` or whatever you are using then visit `http://localhost:3000`

 backend
 ```bash